24GUNV/LicensePlateDetector/README.md

 ## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.
+Areas that could be improved and future development tasks include:

 Room for improvement:
 - OCR more efficient
-- Cleaning of the image be better for the OCR
+- Improve image cleaning for better OCR results

 To do:
-- Get deployment on microcontroller
+- Deploy the model on a microcontroller
-- Convert notebook to file format
+- Convert notebook to a file format
-- Update setup, usage, screenshot section to README
+- Update setup, usage, screenshots section in the README

 ## Acknowledgements

-- Dataset of license plate images from [here](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection?resource=download)
+- The dataset of license plate images used in this project is sourced from [here](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection?resource=download)

 ## Contact